Things to do and what not to do Before you travel

 Travel can create anxieties.
 Will something happen?
 Have you forgotten something?
 What to do if something happens?
 What should you do before traveling?
 Many of these fears can be dealt with if you plan things out in advance.

 Start with the things you can do at home.
 Do you have the right ID to travel with?
-Is it valid for the duration of your trip?
+Is it valid for more than the duration of your trip?
+Many countries require your passport to be valid up to three months past your return.
+Check this before you arrive at the airport.

 Okay so you’ve decided to bring plastic.
 The next step is to contact your card provider and notify them of your travel dates and destinations.
 The last thing you want is the bank anti fraud department to block your credit for a foreign use .
 This should also be done well in advance.
 Today it’s likely you have online banking if possible use it contact your bank.
 Many banks allow you to notify them from the online banking portal.
 Some even have travel contact buttons.
 Saves you a trip to the bank .